 from the truth – There are those who argue about the Bible and

-there are those who talk about anything but the Bible, and both of them are to
+there are those who talk about anything but the Bible, and in neither case

-and their jobs… anything but what Jesus is doing in their lives, because
+and their jobs… anything but what Jesus is doing in their lives; why is that

-unreachable.
-God doesn’t want us wasting our lives on people who have no
+Christian.
+God doesn’t want us wasting our lives on those who have no

 intentions of serving the Lord.